cscorley/dissertation/chapters/1_introduction/2_motivation.md

-Likewise, we must also make choice with respect to corpus construction, as LDA can achieve higher performance by adjusting certain elements of a corpus [@Biggers-etal_2014].
+Likewise, we must also make choice with respect to corpus construction, as LDA can achieve higher performance by adjusting certain elements of a corpus [@Biggers-etal_2014] or by increasing and decreasing the importance of certain elements of the corpus [@Bassett-Kraft_2013].
 While we do not have enough source code in changesets to be extract fully parsed elements -- such as comments, identifiers, literals, and so on -- we do have structure in the changeset itself in the form of the `diff` (see Figure \ref{fig:diff}).
 That is, we have lines removed and added that represent the change, and also lines for context for where the change is to be applied.